elisejakob/troubalex/posts/2019-04-07-working-at-startups.md

 ---
 title: "Working at an Early-Stage Startup"
+description: "Startup job postings make it sound like you'll be changing the world by Tuesday.
+The reality is messier, lonelier, and far more uncertain than any job description will tell you."
-description: Should you apply for a job at an early stage startup?
-Maybe.
-These are my pros and cons.
+minidescription: "Should you apply for a job at an early stage startup?
+It depends."
 date: 2019-04-07
 draft: false
 toc: false